 EN 388 is the European (EU) safety standard for gloves that protect against mechanical risks - things like cuts, scrapes, punctures, and tears.

 The cut-resistance of EN 388 used to be listed between 1 and 5.
+Now, it uses the letter system:

 The EN 388 rating is printed in numbers and letters on the gloves.
 It shows you how well the glove performed in safety tests.